-Those who develop acquired immunodeficiency syndrome (AIDS) are at higher risk of cancer than those who do not develop AIDS.
+People with HIV who develop AIDS are at higher risk of cancer than those who do not.

 How can HIV cause cancer?

-People with HIV are 10 times more likely to develop a cancer that is caused by an infection than people in the general population.
-This is because HIV infects and destroys T-cells.
-T-cells are part of the immune system and can usually spot and destroy cells infected with cancer-causing viruses.
+HIV infects and kills T-cells.
+T-cells are part of our immune system.
+They can usually destroy cells infected with cancer-causing viruses.
 This immune response can help to clear the infection before cancer can develop.

-As HIV reduces the number of T-cells, the immune system doesn’t work as well, so other viruses such as Kaposi’s Sarcoma Herpes Virus (KSHV), Human herpesvirus-8 (HHV-8), Epstein-Barr virus (EBV) and Human papillomavirus (HPV) can more easily cause cells to grow and divide out of control, which can lead to cancer.
+People with HIV have fewer T cells, so they can’t fight infections as easily.
+Viruses like Kaposi’s Sarcoma Herpes Virus (KSHV), Human herpesvirus-8 (HHV-8), Epstein-Barr virus (EBV) and Human papillomavirus (HPV) can then cause cells to grow and divide out of control.
+This can lead to cancer.

 The best way to avoid HIV-linked cancers is to avoid infection with the virus altogether.
-In the UK, the most common way to catch HIV is through unprotected sexual contact.
-So using a barrier method shown to reduce spread, like a condom, during sex is important.
-HIV can be spread between opposite-sex or same-sex partners.
+In the UK, the most common way to catch HIV is through unprotected sexual contact, so using a condom or another barrier method of protection during sex is important.

 There is also emergency medication for people who may have been exposed to the virus very recently.
 This has to be given within 3 days of exposure and is not always effective.